Delunado/Delunado/README.md

 I'm a Software Engineer and Game Developer.
 I've always been passionate about programming and videogames, so... **I program videogames!**
 I'm also a devotee of refactoring, code architecture, clean code and, in general, **good programming practices**.

 I'm the admin of the [Spain Game Devs community](https://twitter.com/spaingamedevs) 🇪🇸, a huge community of hispanic developers.
-I have solo organized the [Spain Game Devs Jam II](https://itch.io/jam/spain-game-devs-jam-ii), the biggest spanish Game Jam ever made, with more than 560 participants, 130 games submitted, 6000€ in prizes, 25 sponsors, etc. This Jam won the DeVuego prize to Best 2020 Game Jam! ✌️
+I have solo organized the [Spain Game Devs Jam II](https://itch.io/jam/spain-game-devs-jam-ii) & [Spain Game Devs Jam III](https://itch.io/jam/spain-game-devs-jam-iii), two of the biggest spanish Game Jams ever made, with 1.000~ participants, 220~ games submitted, 16.000€~ in prizes, 65~ sponsors & streamers, etc. The SGDJamII won the DeVuego prize to Best 2020 Game Jam! ✌️

 <br>

 ## Currently working on... 🧭

+### Bigger Than Me 😵
+Bigger Than Me is a *graphic (mis)adventure point & click* about Max, a young boy with a peculiar problem: he becomes giant when he hears the word 'FUTURE'.
+I'm working in this project as a solo programmer, using Unity/C# and related technologies.
+You can [play the demo here](https://deadpixelgames.itch.io/bigger-than-me), even in your browser with no download!

 ### Polaris Engine ✴️
 After 3+ years of learning and using Unity/C# I decided to develop my own Game Engine, for the sake of learning.